mayankmetha/VoterChain/README.md

 1) XCode from App Store
 2) HomeBrew from https://brew.sh

-### ubuntu/solus/openSUSE/LMDE/LinuxMint/Debian/elementary additional tools to be installed first
+### ubuntu/solus/openSUSE/LMDE/LinuxMint/elementary additional tools to be installed first
 1) git

+### debian additional tools to be installed first
+1) git
+2) curl

 ### fedora/centOS additional tools to be installed first
 1) redhat-lsb